 In collaboration with KROHNE, the leading manufacturer of process measurement technology, we have developed a solution that links water management to the Internet of Things (IoT).
 This solution is designed to enable KROHNE’s customers to keep an eye on their supply, sewage, and service networks remotely.

 To organize maintenance orders for industrial machines, companies have so far mostly used their own solutions, some of which have been in operation for many years and lack intelligent functionalities.
 The aim is to support machine operators in the creation of maintenance orders by using historical maintenance information and thus to call up the most suitable team of technicians when malfunctions occur or maintenance is necessary.

 In collaboration with esw Group, we have developed an intelligent service ticket system that optimizes knowledge transfer between machine operators and maintenance technicians, using AI-powered algorithms to accurately describe problems that occur on production equipment.
 The machine operator receives AI-generated suggestions as to which maintenance category (mechanical, electrical, …) an occurring problem falls into in order to assign the right service technician.
 This way, unnecessary maintenance loops on production equipment can be reduced.

 Support in the service field

 However, the growing technical possibilities in measurement technology as well as in plant engineering create new challenges for service personnel who repair and maintain the machines.
-Even experienced technicians cannot possibly understand and manage every single system right down to the very last detail.
+Even experienced technicians are not able to know and manage all systems in detail.
 In order to enable both experienced and less experienced workers to provide rapid, expert service, artificial intelligence (AI) is used.

 Funding for the Service Meister project has been provided by the German Federal Ministry for Economic Affairs and Climate Action.